History

 Vision.
 Generosity.
 High-minded principles.
 These are the hallmarks of the benefactors of the five schools featured in this article.

-Milton Hershey and Stephen Girard founded their schools in a different time in our nation's maturation.
-The industrial revolution
+Milton Hershey and Stephen Girard founded their schools at a different time in our nation's maturation.
+The industrial revolution had worked its wonders in the 19th century.
+But it has also created some social issues

 . . .read more